-A major contribution of the Collaborative Law Act is to provide a privilege for collaborative law communications in legal proceedings, where it would otherwise either not be available or not be available in a uniform way across the states.
-The Collaborative Law Act thus recognizes an evidentiary privilege for communications made in the collaborative law process similar to the privilege provided to communications during mediation by the Uniform Mediation Act.
+A major contribution of the act is to provide a privilege for collaborative law communications in legal proceedings, where it would otherwise either not be available or not be available in a uniform way across the states.
+The act thus recognizes an evidentiary privilege for communications made in the collaborative law process similar to the privilege provided to communications during mediation by the Uniform Mediation Act.

-Protection for confidentiality of communications is central to collaborative law.
-Without assurances that communications made during the collaborative law process will not be used to their detriment later, parties, collaborative lawyers and non party participants such as mental health and financial experts will be reluctant to speak frankly, test out ideas and proposals, or freely exchange information.
+Protection for confidentiality of communications is central to the collaborative law process.
+Without assurances that communications made during the collaborative law process will not be used to their detriment later, parties, collaborative lawyers and non party participants such as mental health and financial professionals will be reluctant to speak frankly, test out ideas and proposals, or freely exchange information.

-Confidentiality of communications can also refer to broader concepts that admission of the information into the formal record of a proceeding.
+Confidentiality of communications can also refer to broader concepts than admission of the information into the formal record of a proceeding.
 It is possible for collaborative law communications to be disclosed outside of legal proceedings, for example, to family members, friends, business associates and the general public.
-Like the Uniform Mediation Act, however, the Collaborative Law Act limits statutory protections for confidentiality to legal proceedings.
+Like the Uniform Mediation Act, however, the act limits statutory protections for confidentiality to legal proceedings.
 It does not prohibit disclosure of collaborative law communications to third parties outside of legal proceedings.
-That issue is left to the agreement of the parties in their collaborative law participation agreements and to the ethical standards of the professions involved in collaborative law.
-See MODEL RULES OF PROF'L CONDUCT R. 1.6 (2002) (stating that an attorney is required to keep in confidence "information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation ..." or under a few exceptions, including, among others, when it is necessary to prevent reasonably certain death or substantial bodily harm or to comply with a court order or law).
+That issue is left to the agreement of the parties in their collaborative law participation agreements, other bodies of law, and to the ethical standards of the professions involved in collaborative law.
+See Section 12.
+See generally MODEL RULES OF PROF'L CONDUCT R. 1.6 (2002) (stating that an attorney is required to keep in confidence "information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation ..." or under a few exceptions, including, among others, when it is necessary to prevent reasonably certain death or substantial bodily harm or to comply with a court order or law).